Techman: Manufacturing

-TM Robot is suitable for manufacturing a wide range of products, including automobiles, electronics, semiconductors, machinery, home appliances, furniture, toys, and apparel.
+TM Robot is suitable for manufacturing a range of products, including automobiles, electronics, semiconductors, machinery, home appliances, furniture, toys, and apparel.
 It can also be applied to streamline the production lines of metal and plastic products, parts, and accessories.

 Catering

 TM Robots can be applied in restaurants and kitchens to streamline catering processes.

 Warehousing

 TM Robots make up for the lack of transporters and movers in the logistics and warehousing industries.
 They can be equipped on AGVs or AMRs to facilitate logistical operations.

 Entertainment

-TM Robots can be used to carry heavy camera equipment and maneuvered through narrow spaces, providing the freedom and flexibility for videographers to capture unique or fast-paced shots.
+TM Robots can be used to carry heavy camera equipment and manoeuvred through narrow spaces, providing the freedom and flexibility for videographers to capture unique or fast-paced shots.

 Education

 Students and researchers can use TM cobots to learn about robotics and programming.
 TM cobots support manual programming instruction for students to move the arm manually or remotely while recording or saving relevant coordinates, which is used at a later stage to recreate certain motions.